 Affiliate Disclosure: We may be compensated if you use our links to make a purchase.
 We are extremely selective in who we partner with & only recommend products we believe in.
 Our affiliate relationships do not influence our recommendations.

 Video lessons are a popular way to teach any online course.
 We encourage video-based learning as one of several different strategies to teach your course material.
 But there are a few very important things you need to know before launching your LearnDash site—including where to host your course videos.
 We’ve got you covered below.

 Video hosting generally refers to the location, or server, in which you upload your videos.
 This is also the place that your users will download the video from, in order to watch it.
 It’s essentially the place where you store your videos, and it’s also responsible for serving those videos to your users.

-You may have heard of web hosting already.
-This is essentially the same thing as video hosting, only for your website files.
+You may have heard of LearnDash hosting already.
+This is similar to video hosting, only for website files instead of videos.
 This is where you store WordPress, all the images in your Media Library, all your LearnDash course & student data, etc. You may think that you can simply upload your videos to your Media Library, just like images, but that’s not a good idea.

 Videos Are Unique